opencadc/doi/doi/README.md

   - update metadata using the GUI

 ### Finalizing the DOI
-After all data files have been uploaded and the metadata have been updated, the user(The owner of the DOI OR a user from reviewer group specified in doi.config) can finalize the DOI using the GUI.
+After all data files have been uploaded and the metadata have been updated, the user(The owner of the DOI OR a user from publisher group specified in doi.config) can finalize the DOI using the GUI.
 The process to finalize a DOI is a bit involved.
 Please refer to the status table below for the possible status transitions.
 Finalizing a DOI results in the following work to be performed.
   - change the following to read only and make them publicly accessible:
     - data sub-directory
     - all directories and their sub-directories, and data files contained in the data sub-directory